 METFORMIN+TENELIGLIPTIN is a combination of two medicines, namely: Metformin and Teneligliptin.
 Metformin comes into the category of medications known as 'biguanides', and it acts by decreasing liver glucose production and intestinal glucose uptake.
 On the other side, Teneligliptin works by stopping the action of the dipeptidyl Peptidase 4 enzyme, which in turn increases the insulin levels in the body and reduces the glucagon levels.
 All of these actions reduce sugar levels in the body.

-METFORMIN+TENELIGLIPTIN is available in oral tablet dosage form.
 You should take this medicine as prescribed by your doctor.
-You may experience side-effects of such as nausea (feeling sick), vomiting (falling sick), diarrhea, headache, stomach ache, respiratory infection, weight gain, sweating, palpitations, and vision problems.
+You may experience side-effects of such as nausea (feeling sick), vomiting (falling sick), diarrhoea, headache, stomach ache, respiratory infection, weight gain, sweating, palpitations, and vision problems.
 Some patients experience decline in blood sugar levels lower than normal (hypoglycemia), resulting in sweating, dizziness, headache, confusion, feeling hungry, temporary changes in vision, uneasiness, irritability, and weakness.
 In such cases, seek medical attention immediately.

 Do not take METFORMIN+TENELIGLIPTIN if you are allergic to any of its contents.
 Do not use this medicine if you have heart failure, bladder cancer, or diabetic ketoacidosis (a complication of diabetes).
 METFORMIN+TENELIGLIPTIN may cause ‘lactic acidosis’ (accumulation of lactic acid in the blood), which requires immediate medical attention.
 The risk increases if you are previously diagnosed with kidney or liver diseases.
 Do not consume alcohol (risk of lactic acidosis) or fast for prolonged periods (risk of hypoglycemia).
 Also, inform your doctor if you are pregnant, planning to become pregnant, or breastfeeding.